- The men of the forest

 Manukan Island is one of five tropical islands that together form the Tunku Abdul Rahman National Park.
 Manukan Island is surrounded by a coral reef, and is home to rainforests and beautiful beaches, perfect for relaxing.
 Activities available on the island (for an extra charge) include scuba diving, and kayaking.
 B, L, D

-Day 14 Manukan Island-Kota Kinabalu-UK
+Day 14 Kota Kinabalu-UK

-It's time to bid the magical land of Borneo goodbye as you travel to the airport for your overnight return flight to the UK.
+Travel to the airport for your overnight return flight to the UK.
 B

 Day 15 UK